UN chief urges Yemen’s warring sides to renew expiring truce

-Yemen’s civil war began in 2014, when the Iran-backed Houthis seized the capital of Sanaa and much of northern Yemen and forced the government into exile.
-A Saudi-led coalition including the United Arab Emirates intervened in 2015 to try to restore the internationally recognized government to power.
+Yemen’s brutal civil war began in 2014 when the Houthis seized the capital, Sanaa, and much of northern Yemen and forced the government into exile.
+A Saudi-led coalition entered the war in early 2015 to try to restore the internationally recognized government to power.

 The conflict has created one of the world’s worst humanitarian crises and over the years turned into a regional proxy war between Saudi Arabia, which backs the government, and Iran, which supports the Houthis.
 More than 150,000 people have been killed, including over 14,500 civilians.

 Both sides accepted the U.N.-brokered truce for two months at the start of the Muslim holy month of Ramadan on April 2.
 It has been extended twice, and Grundberg and the secretary-general have been pushing both sides for a longer extension to try to start negotiations toward ending the conflict.